Introduction

 Testicular torsion occurs when the spermatic cord and its contents twists within the tunica vaginalis, compromising the blood supply to the testicle.

-Testicular torsion is a surgical emergency, as without treatment the affected testicle will infarct within hours.
+Testicular torsion is a surgical emergency, as without treatment the affected testicle will infarct and die within hours.
 Whilst theoretically it can occur at any age, peak incidence is in neonates and adolescents between the ages of 12-25yrs.

 Pathophysiology